 Top 10 Benefits of Living in an HOA

 When you consider purchasing a home within an HOA for the first time, there are many questions you may have.
-The most commonly asked question is, what are the benefits of living in an HOA?
+The most commonly asked question, aside from what is the purpose of an HOA is, what are the benefits of living in a homeowners association (HOA)?

 First, it is essential to understand that no two HOAs are exactly alike.
 The amenities/common areas shared, the HOA fees billed, the agreed guidelines to live by are all dependent variables in each community, and the individual benefits of these variables may vary from one homeowner to another.